-Semantic Web Spaces [Tolksdorf et al., 2004; Tolksdorf et al., 2005a; and Tolksdorf et al., 2005b] has been proposed by the Freie Universität Berlin.
-It was originally envisaged as an extension of their XMLSpaces work, an implementation of a tuplespace platform which extended the Linda co-ordination model so that tuple fields could also contain XML documents and match templates based on XPath expressions or other XML Query forms.
-In the proposed next stage, a RDFSpaces platform would extend the Linda co-ordination model to support the exchange of RDF triples as tuples, with matching based on RDFS reasoning capabilities.
-As this platform was seen as the first step in modelling tuplespace-based communication for the Semantic Web stack (and hence there would be OWLSpaces, RuleSpaces, ProofSpaces and so on) the work has been named Semantic Web Spaces.
+Semantic Web Spaces [Tolksdorf et al., 2005a; and Tolksdorf et al., 2005b] has been proposed by the Freie Universität Berlin.
+It was originally envisaged as an extension of their XMLSpaces work, which is an implementation of a tuplespace platform which extended the Linda coordination model so that tuple fields could also contain XML documents and match templates based on XPath expressions or other XML Query forms.

+Semantic Web Spaces extends the Linda coordination model to support the exchange of RDF triples as tuples, with matching based on RDFS reasoning capabilities.
+This platform was seen as the first step in modelling tuplespace-based communication for the Semantic Web stack (and hence there would be extensions for OWL, Rules, Proofs and so on).